-Line 70 - Write your distributive share from an S corporation or partnership that was reported to you on Illinois Schedule K-1-P and any amount transferred to you.
+Line 69 - Write your distributive share from an S corporation or partnership that was reported to you on Illinois Schedule K-1-P and any amount transferred to you.

-=Note- If you report an amount on Line 70, include a copy of the Illinois Schedule K-1-P(s) you received or a copy of the written notice of the transfer that the seller or donator sent to the Department of Revenue.
+Note → If you report an amount on Line 69, include a copy of the Illinois Schedules K-1-P you received or a copy of the written notice of the transfer that the seller or donator sent to the Department of Revenue.

-Line 71 - Add Lines 69 and 70.
+Line 70 - Add Lines 68 and 69.
 This is your total Hospital Credit.